sarafuller2018/Text-Editor-App/README.md

 ## Description

 This is a text editor application that runs in the browser and is designed to persist data and work offline.
-It is a single-page web application that functions as a Progressive Web Applicaiton (PWA).
+It is a single-page web application that functions as a Progressive Web Application (PWA).

 ## Installation